NeuroCognitiveImagingLab/NCIL-website/neuroimaging/index.md

 ## Electroencephalography (EEG)
 EEG is a technique used for recording ‘brain waves’, or more technically the electrical activity produced by the brain.
 EEG achieves this by using electrodes that are placed on the scalp, and recording the summed electrical signals the brain produces to operate.
 NCIL has two state-of-the-art EEG systems available for research use, each with up to 64 electrodes.
 The majority of projects in NCIL use EEG, and this is what most trainees get access to.
 Our lab manager, Dr. Cindy Hamon-Hill, runs EEG training sessions at the start of every term to help onboard new lab members.

-{% capture content %}
+{%
+  include feature.html
+  image="images/cindy_eeg_2.JPG"
+  link=""
+  title=""
-The most important thing to understand about EEG is that while it is very good at answering questions about when in time a cognitive process occurs, and how that process is affected by different experimental manipulations, it is not good at localizing where in the brain activity occurs.
+  text="The most important thing to understand about EEG is that while it is very good at answering questions about when in time a cognitive process occurs, and how that process is affected by different experimental manipulations, it is not good at localizing where in the brain activity occurs.
 Typically many brain regions are active at one time, and the inside of the head is an excellent conductor of these electrical signals.
 Thus the signals we record with electrodes on the outside of the scalp tend to be largest where the signals happen to add up, which is not necessarily directly over the part of the brain that is generating the signal.
-In cognitive neuroscience research, most people use EEG in two ways: event-related potentials (ERPs), and frequency-domain analyses.
+In cognitive neuroscience research, most people use EEG in two ways: event-related potentials (ERPs), and frequency-domain analyses."

-{% endcapture %}
+%}

 {%
   include feature.html
-  image="images/cindy_eeg_2.JPG"
+  image="images/DSC_3734 copy.JPG"
   link=""
   title=""
-  text=text
-%}

-{% capture content %}
-**ERPs** focus on EEG activity that is time-locked to an event of experimental interest.
+  text="**ERPs** focus on EEG activity that is time-locked to an event of experimental interest.
 Commonly, this is the onset of a stimulus, such as a picture or a word.
 The ERP typically contains a series of peaks and troughs focused over certain parts of the scalp.
 We call these ERP *components* and they are typically what we focus on in ERP experiments.
 Different ERP components are associated with different cognitive processes.
 For example, one called the N400 is associated with processing the meanings of words (and also pictures), while one called the P600 is associated with grammatical processing in sentences. **Frequency-domain analyses** involve applying a mathematical transformation to the EEG signal, to computer the power (size) of the signal in different frequency bands.
 "Frequency" refers to how many peaks/troughs occur in a signal in a given period of time, like 1 second.
-Human EEG tends to be organized into different frequency bands (delta, theta, alpha, beta, and gamma), which can be associated with different cognitive processes.
+Human EEG tends to be organized into different frequency bands (delta, theta, alpha, beta, and gamma), which can be associated with different cognitive processes." flip=true

-{% endcapture %}
-{%
-  include feature.html
-  image="images/DSC_3734 copy.JPG"
-  link=""
-  title=""
-  text=text
-  flip=true
 %}